 When a certifying authority receives an application for construction certificate (CC) to which clause 144 of the Environmental Planning and Assessment Regulation 2000 (EP&A Reg.) applies, the certifying authority must refer certain plans and specifications to Fire & Rescue NSW (FRNSW) within seven (7) days.

-When the principal certifying authority receives an application for occupation certificate (OC) for any building to which clause 144 of the EP&A Reg. applies, the certifying authority must request a final fire safety report (FFSR) from FRNSW as soon as practicable after receiving that application.
+When the principal certifying authority receives an application for occupation certificate (OC) for any building work to which clause 144 of the EP&A Reg. applies, the certifying authority must request a final fire safety report (FFSR) from FRNSW as soon as practicable after receiving that application.